 The Company aims to continue to build out its insurance operations in the property, agriculture, professional lines, marine and energy, aviation, financial & political risks and other selected specialty lines of business.
-The reinsurance operations will focus on strategic opportunities with certain clients and markets within global specialty lines, including marine and trade credit and surety reinsurance, catastrophe and casualty reinsurance business.
+The reinsurance operations focus on strategic opportunities with certain clients and markets within global specialty lines, including marine and trade credit and surety reinsurance, catastrophe and casualty reinsurance business.

-Gross written premium for the year increased to €249,293k.
-There is growth across several lines and notably within insurance of property, marine, professional lines, general liability and other specialty lines as the Company established its European operations.
+Gross written premium for the year increased to €347,757k.
+There is growth across all lines and notably within insurance of property, general liability, marine, professional lines, and other specialty lines as the Company is expanding its European operations.

-Net earned premiums have increased to €20,555k.
+Net earned premiums have increased to €47,670k.
 The Company continues to mitigate insurance risk via ceded reinsurance arrangements, both internal and external, through a combination of facultative, excess of loss and quota share covers.
 This approach provides additional capacity for growth, contributes towards the direct expenses associated with growing an insurance franchise, and supports expansion into profitable lines of business whilst retaining a reduced share of start-up underwriting risk.